 Some of the most common work from home jobs include:

-- Inside Sales or Virtual Business Development Specialist: An individual who excels at sales and marketing, may receive inbound calls or make outbound calls or a combination of inbound and outbound.
+- Inside Sales or Virtual Lead Generation Specialist: An individual who excels at sales and marketing, may receive inbound calls or make outbound calls or a combination of inbound and outbound.
 The person may follow up on inbound leads to close sales or make cold calls to support others.

 - Sales Representative: Someone with a background in business who is working with a predetermined audience to close a sale.
 The sales representative may generate their own leads or be supported by others who keep their calendar and set appointments.